Wear your mask

 The ARS is the Agence Regionale de Santé, the French health authority.
 Synlab is obliged by law to communicate directly with the ARS if someone tests positive in order to track and trace their close contacts

-I have had Covid-19 before, do I still need to do the RT-PCR test before coming on the Europe and Middle East Campuses?
+I have had Covid-19 before, do I still need to do the RT-PCR test before coming on the Middle East Campus?

 Yes, you still need a negative RT-PCR test before coming on the Middle East Campus.

-I have been fully vaccinated against Covid-19, do I still need to test before going on the Europe or Middle East Campus?
+I have been fully vaccinated against Covid-19, do I still need to test before going on the Middle East Campus?

 Please send your vaccination certificate to [email protected] to benefit from a six-month pass without having to do regular PCR testing to access the Middle East Campus.